United States Marshals Service

 23. REQUIREMENTS TO COMPLY WITH APPLICABLE LAWS:

 The vehicles being auctioned may be subject to open recall notices.
-It is the Bidder’s sole responsibility to check for and act upon any applicable recall notices.
+It is the Buyer's sole responsibility to check for and act upon any applicable recall notices.
+Certain parts subject to those recalls may still be present in the Property.
+Buyer assumes full responsibility to identify such recalls and will refrain from re-using or selling any part subject to such safety recalls.
 Failure to mention or absence of notice does not imply that a vehicle does not have an open safety recall and does not constitute any warranty, guarantee, or refund.
 Recalls and other vehicle safety information is available at the National Highway Traffic Safety Administration website,

-All smog-related repairs are the sole responsibility of the High Bidder.
+All emissions/ smog-related repairs are the sole responsibility of the Buyer.
 Seller does not accept responsibility for the failure of any vehicle sold, or the failure of a vehicle to meet safety standards or emissions control equipment regulations as set by any Federal, State, or local agency.
-It is the express responsibility of the High Bidder to comply with any safety or emission control equipment requirements prior to using any vehicle purchased.
-Seller may provide a passing smog certification as a courtesy to the High Bidder.
+Auction Company does not warrant or represent that vehicles currently meet or can be modified to meet local emissions and/or safety requirements.
+It is the express responsibility of the Buyer to comply with any safety or emission control equipment requirements prior to using any vehicle purchased.
+Seller may provide a passing smog certification as a courtesy to the Buyer.
 Please note the expiration on the smog certificate.
-If High Bidder is provided a passing smog certification, it does not imply or guarantee that the vehicle will pass a future emissions test.
-Purchases are "As-Is."
+If the Buyer is provided a passing smog certification, it does not imply or guarantee that the vehicle will pass a future emissions test.
+Purchases are "As-Is, Where-Is."

 26. FALSE ADVERTISING AND UNFAIR OR DECEPTIVE ACTIONS:

 The use of false or misleading advertisements or other unfair or deceptive practices in commerce is unlawful.
-In conveying or disposing of any Property purchased from the Seller, the High Bidder should exercise caution in preparing advertisements to ensure that it/he/she does not violate applicable state, Federal or foreign government laws.
+In conveying or disposing of any Property purchased from the Seller, the Auction Company exercises caution in preparing advertisements to ensure that it does not violate applicable state, Federal or foreign government laws.